jonathanmunamire/jonathanmunamire/README.md

 - 🌱 I’m currently learning **Ruby on Rails**

-- 👯 I’m looking to collaborate on [Countries Website](https://github.com/jonathanmunamire/Countries)
+- 👯 I’m looking to collaborate on [Countries API Website](https://github.com/jonathanmunamire/Countries)

 - 🤝 I’m looking for help with **Ruby on Rails**